makeitcloudy/makeitcloudy.github.io/_posts/2022-04-22-OSDBuilder-offline-servicing-updates.md

 # when managing the configuration drift or with some other mechanisms

 # once the whole operations ends it's time to create the ISO
+# this command has a dependency on the ADK and the availability of oscdimg.exe
 New-OSBMediaISO -FullName 'O:\OSDBuilder\OSBuilds\Windows 10 Enterprise x64 1909 18363.2274'
+# at this point the updated iso file should be located here
+# O:\OSDBuilder\OSBuilds\Windows 10 Enterprise x64 21H2 19044.2604\ISO

+# at this point continue with step number 5 mentioned below
+# this section will be updated shortly (2023.02.17 - recalling the process in the lab)
 ```

 The process of the update looks like this
 0. Mount ISO (the regular not updated iso, or the updated iso from the previous update cycle)
 1. Import-OSMedia (and pass the Index Parameter, depending from the target (datacenter, standard, desktop experience, core, Enterprise N, Education, Proffessional etc))